cmann1/DustScripts/README.md

 	* **scale_ex/y:** The ending scale of the prop

 ##### Controls
-NOTE: These are now supported in the latest Dustmod.
+NOTE: These are now supported in-editor in the latest Dustmod.
 * **Left mouse**: Move handles.
 * **Middle mouse**: Move handles as if the **smart_handles** option is off.